The infrastructure is based on trade measurement, standards and accrediting bodies involved with certification and inspection.

-Australia’s Standards and Conformance Infrastructure: An Essential Foundation [609KB PDF] [62KB DOCX] explains the individual and combined contributions of these bodies.
+Australia's standards and conformance infrastructure: an essential foundation explains the individual and combined contributions of these bodies.
 It places the Australian infrastructure in the regional and international framework.

 The government has committed to use trusted international standards first, where appropriate.
 This aligns with Australia’s obligations under the World Trade Organization’s Technical Barriers to Trade Agreement.

 - improves Australian access to overseas markets

 - increases the supply of reliable products into the Australian market.

 This best practice guide helps policy officers assess which standards or risk assessments to use to support their policy and programs.

 The government has had Memoranda of Understanding (MoUs) in place with Standards Australia and NATA since 1988.
 The MoUs frame the government's policy relationship with the organisations.